How to Improve Your Credit Score as a Parent (Step-by-Step)

 Credit scores update regularly.
 Every month of positive behavior adds new data to your profile.
 Over time, that new information carries more weight than older mistakes.

-Patience helps here, especially if you’re preparing for a larger goal like buying a home or refinancing.
-A focused stretch of strong financial behavior can meaningfully shift your options within a year.
+If you are preparing for a larger goal like buying a home or refinancing, that patience pays off in a meaningful way — a focused stretch of strong financial behavior can shift your options considerably within a year.

 What Mistakes Hurt Your Credit Score the Most?